Volkanite/knowledge/virus.md

-Always backup the drive at the byte level before proceeding with any repairs so you can return to it's normal state if anything goes wrong.
+Always backup the drive at the byte level before proceeding with any repairs so you can return it to it's original state if anything goes wrong.

 - remove the shortcuts
 - cd to drive letter, then issue